openshift/microshift/docs/microshift-aio/README.md

 ## Limitation

 These instructions are tested on Linux, Mac, and Windows.
-On MacOS, running containerized Microshift as non-root is not supported on MacOS.
+On MacOS, running containerized MicroShift as non-root is not supported on MacOS.